 - Serving on departmental committees as assigned.

-COURSES TAUGHT - NATIONAL OUTDOOR LEADERSHIP SCHOOL
+COURSES TAUGHT - NOLS

 Expeditions: Extended mountaineering, ski touring and backpacking expeditions to various locations including Mt.
 McKinley, Alaska; Mt.
 Rainier and North Cascades National Park, Washington; Beartooth Mountains, Montana; Wind River Mountains and Yellowstone National Park, Wyoming; and Canyonlands National Park, Utah.

 Leadership Training and Outdoor Skills Seminars: Leadership training and rock climbing, mountaineering, and mountain rescue instruction to instructors and students at all levels in a variety of areas including Mt.
 McKinley, Alaska; Mt.
 Rainier and Leavenworth, Washington; Wind River Mountains and Devils Tower, Wyoming; and the Needles, South Dakota.